 Running the Examples and Shell

-examples/src/main directory.
-To run one of the Java or Scala sample programs, use
+To run one of the Scala or Java sample programs, use

 bin/run-example <class> [params] in the top-level Spark directory.
 (Behind the scenes, this